-Soft white sand, crystal seas, and a pace that’s set to slow – take a tip from the island's loggerhead turtles and chill out on a holiday in Zante.
+Sand, sea and a slower pace – take a tip from the island's loggerhead turtles and chill out on holidays to Zante.

 Zante’s best bits

-To get to grips with Zante’s authentic side, Alykanas is the one to watch.
-Along with a quiet beach, it’s got the full Greek deal – whitewashed tavernas and cafés that operate at a snail’s pace.
+For a taste of Zante’s more authentic side, Alykanas is the one to watch.
+Along with a quiet beach, it paints the classic Greek picture, with whitewashed tavernas and laidback cafés.
 Kalamaki has a similar vibe.
 There’s no obvious centre – just a sprinkling of tavernas and bars, and a huge sandy beach.
 Best of all, it’s backed by olive groves and the slopes of Mount Skopos.

 Upbeat Tsivili and Laganas

 To turn up the tempo, try family favourite, Tsilivi.
 Along with fine sands, this fully-fledged resort has its fair share of shops, restaurants and pizzerias.
 Don’t worry, it’s still unapologetically Greek, though.
 And for the biggest holiday hangout, it’s got to be Laganas.
 A 24-hour party playground, it’s home to a lengthy strip with the full line-up of neon-lit pubs, clubs and bars.